ilastik/ilastik.github.io/documentation/objects/objects.md

 in
 [Pixel Classification workflow]({{site.baseurl}}/documentation/pixelclassification/pixelclassification.html)
 and then thresholding the probability maps to obtain a segmentation.
+This workflow is primarily meant for demo purposes.
+For serious projects, we recommend to use the two workflows, [Pixel Classification]({{site.baseurl}}/documentation/pixelclassification/pixelclassification.html) and Object Classification separately using the generated output form the former as an additional input in the latter one.

 <a href="figs/input_pixel_class.png" data-toggle="lightbox"><img src="figs/input_pixel_class.png" class="img-responsive" /></a>